holoviz/.github/.github/ISSUE_TEMPLATE/bug_report.md

 For defects or deficiencies, please provide *ALL OF THE FOLLOWING*:

-#### ALL software version info (this library, plus other relevant ones e.g. bokeh, python, notebook, OS, browser, any other relevant packages)
+#### ALL software version info (this library, plus any other relevant software, e.g. bokeh, python, notebook, OS, browser, etc)

 #### Description of expected behavior and the observed behavior